phue/rna_seq_kallisto1/readme.md

 # How to run the pipeline
 ## Introduction

 The first time you atempt to run the pipeline it might seem a bit complicated.
 But even though the instructions are quite long, the whole procedure is really very simple once you get the hang of it.
-Much easier than e.g. Galaxy!
+Much easier than e.g. Galaxy.
+It's a promise!

+Using this pipeline you can start your job with one (okay two) commands and then go on and do there stuff while the analysis is running.

+Another adventage is that the output of the pipeline contains all information about software, versions etc, meaning that 1) your results can be reproduced, by you or by others 2) it's easier to write the methods part of your paper!

 And I am very happy to help out at any time, so don't spend too much time getting frustrating if something is not clear or if you don't manage to get something to work!